Arapaimidae: Evolution

-A genetic study shows that Arapaiminae diverged from Osteoglossinae about 220 million years ago, during the Late Triassic.
+A genetic study shows that Arapaimidae diverged from Osteoglossinae about 220 million years ago, during the Late Triassic.
 Within Osteoglossinae, the lineage leading to the South American Osteoglossum arowanas diverged about 170 million years ago, during the Middle Jurassic.
 The Asian and Australian arowanas in the genus Scleropages separated about 140 million years ago, during the Early Cretaceous.

 Originally, it was thought that the breakup of Gondwana 150 – 30 million years ago was the evolutionary cause of the trans-continental distribution of the osteoglossomorphs.
 However, minimum ages of intercontinental clades and presence of marine forms in the fossil records imply that ancestral trans-oceanic dispersal is possible.
 Tests of these hypotheses are currently inconclusive as they are dependent on an a priori calibrated age of crown-group Teleostei, about which fossil and molecular evidence disagree.
 I.e., hypotheses do not fail only if Teleostei are of Permian origin, but molecular inferences push crown ages further back.